BSRV1987/CDW/README.md

 # CDW
-Sample Repository for data modelling
+Sample Repository for data modelling and orchestration using Airflow

 # Tables Created